havardlovas/gref4hsi/README.md

     <width>512</width>
 </calibration>
 ```
-rx, ry and rz are the boresight angles in radians, while tx, ty and tz.
+rx, ry and rz are the boresight angles in radians, while tx, ty and tz are lever arms in the vehicle body frame.
 They are used to transform vectors from the HSI camera frame to the vehicle body frame through:
 ```
 rot_hsi_ref_eul = np.array([rz, ry, rx])